microsoft/PowerToys/doc/gpo/README.md

 ## How to install

 - Copy "PowerToys.admx" to "C:\Windows\PolicyDefinitions" or equivalent path if Windows is installed in another path.
 - Copy "PowerToys.adml" to "C:\Windows\PolicyDefinitions\en-US" or equivalent path if Windows is installed in another path.
-If you have a different language installed, copy into your language folder as well.

 The "Local Group Policy Editor" (gpedit.msc) will now show PowerToys policies under "Local Computer Policy" > "Computer Configuration" > "Administrative Templates" > "Windows Components" > "Microsoft PowerToys".